Don't save your questions. We've got answers.

 • The date you made the transfer

-Your money begins earning the Set Rate of interest from the next business day after it has been received and assigned to your Wedge account.
+Your money begins earning the Set Rate of return from the next business day after it has been received and assigned to your Wedge account.

-The easiest and safest option when making a payment to your Wedge account is to search the list of registered payees at your bank.
+The easiest and safest option to make a payment to your Wedge account is to search the list of registered payees at your bank.

-The Wedge Savings Fund is a registered payee with all major banks.
-It can be found listed as: NZGT ASF Wedge Savings Scheme
+The Wedge Savings Fund is a registered payee with all major banks and can be found by searching under Wedge Savings.

-Alternatively, you can use the bank account details found in the Wedge app.
+Alternatively, you can use the bank account details below:

-Please don’t forget to include your Wedge ID in either the 'Reference' or 'Particulars' field, so that we can identify it’s your money when it arrives.
+Please don’t forget to include your Wedge ID in the 'Reference' field.
+That way, we can identify it’s your money when it arrives.

 Most New Zealand banks are also in the process of introducing a ‘Confirmation of Payee’ service.
 The new service will enable you to check if the account name and account number match before making a payment.
 This will reduce the risk of mistakenly paying the wrong person and can help avoid scams.